CHaron1244/web_application_development/README.md

 - perk: springboot project directory

-- previous sources & edition_2: project preparation data and the second version modified from the final version (unreleased)
+- previous sources & edition_2: project preparation data and the second version modified from the final version (unreleased),including teacher's handout

 - screenshots: screenshot of the picture in the report